 - 1 cup filtered water

-After bathing your dog with a natural shampoo, rinse her all over with the ACV mixture, then pat dry.
+After bathing your dog with a natural shampoo, rinse then pour the ACV mixture all over her and pat dry.

-If your dog has flea allergies, use an apple cider vinegar spray.
+f your dog has flea allergies, use an apple cider vinegar spray.
 This will make her skin and coat unattractive to fleas.
+You’ll need …

 - 4 oz warm water

 - ¼ tsp sea salt or pink Himalayan salt